E339-art/teacher-agent/README.md

 ## Overview

-The Weather Agent template showcases how to:
+The Teacher Agent template showcases how to:

-- Create an AI-powered agent using Mastra framework
+- Create an AI-powered teacher agent using Mastra framework
-- Implement weather-related workflows
+- Implement education-related workflows
-- Handle user queries about weather conditions
+- Handle user queries about anything, as long as teaching is being done
 - Integrate with Google's API for natural language processing

 ## Setup